hknd23/idcempy/docs/zmiopc_tutorial.rst

   print(fittedziopc.responsefull)

 The package also allows you to simulates data from MiOP model results and compute changes in predicted probabilities when the value of a variable changes.
 This allows you to illustrate how the changes in the split-probit covariates affect the probablilities of being in one population versus another.
-The example below illustrates the marginal effects of the variable 'gender_dum' on the outcome variable in the ZiOPC model estimated in ths documentation.

 .. testcode::